Written by Allie Delos Santos

 When is transaction-based pricing best used?

-This BPO pricing model is best for individual transactions, such as data entry, and other cloud services with a definite set of steps, such as conducting research.
-Clients prefer this approach when transaction counts are low and subject to high fluctuations.
+This BPO pricing model is best for individual transactions, such as data entry, and other cloud services with specific steps, such as conducting research.
+Clients prefer this approach when low transaction counts are subject to high fluctuations.

 Advantages | Disadvantage |